CMSgov/ab2d-website/_pages/access-production-claims-data.md

 ### III.
 Download the files

 Download the files into your current directory.
-You can request compressed data files in gzip format and speed up your download times by including the optional `Accept-Encoding: gzip` header in your command.
-You can run the `dir` command to check if the download is successful:

 {% capture curlSnippet %}{% raw %}
 .\download-results.ps1
 {% endraw %}{% endcapture %}
 {% include copy_snippet.html code=curlSnippet language="shell" can_copy=true %}

+You can speed up download times by requesting compressed files in gzip format with the optional `Accept-Encoding: gzip` header in your command.
+Afterward, decompress (unzip) the gzip files into NDJSON format.

 ## Python client